troyhacks/MoonLight/docs/moonlight/lightscontrol.md

 * Brightness: brightness of the LEDs when on
 * RGB Sliders: control each color separately.
 * Palette: Global palette setting.
 Effects with the palette icon 🎨 use this palette setting.
-* Presets: Store the current effects or retrieve earlier saved presets.
+* Presets: Store the current effects and modifiers or retrieve earlier saved presets.
 64 slots available:
     * Blue: Empty preset
     * Green: Saved preset
         * Hover with the mouse to see effects and modifiers in the preset
         * Double click on a saved preset to delete the preset.
     * Red: Selected preset
     * 🚨: Save (💾) or cancel (🚫 effects first, before storing them as a preset!
+    * Note: Presets only stores Effects and Modifiers, not Layers and Drivers.
 * Preset loop: loop over presets (seconds per presets)
 * Monitor On: sends LED output to the monitor.